OBJECTIVE OF GOLF SOLITAIRE: To remove as many cards as possible, to have as low a score as possible

 INTRODUCTION OF GOLF SOLITAIRE

-Golf is a solitaire game in which players are trying to remove as many cards as possible from the tableau.
+On this page, we will explain the rules for Golf solitaire.
+If you want to learn the Golf card game rules make sure to visit this page instead.
+In Golf solitaire players are trying to remove as many cards as possible from the tableau.
 A tableau is the arrangement of cards out on the table or playing space.
 Much like the real golf, this game can be played over multiple holes (rounds) with the player trying to score as few points as possible.

 Although this is a solitaire game, multiple players can compete against one another.
 In this case, each player requires their own deck.